-Celtic Jewelry Pages
+Celtic Jewelry Pages of The Harp and Dragon

-of The Harp and Dragon
+The Harp and Dragon business is for sale.

+The designs of Celtic jewelry are like nothing else anywhere, coming as they do from the ancient Celtic carved stones, manuscripts and artifacts of Celtic history.
 The ancient Celts often used bronze, silver and gold for their jewelry, and decorated it with enamel and gemstones.
 Many of our pieces today are made of these same materials.

 Among the many brands of jewelry that we sell is Miracle jewelry; collectors please note that we have indicated which are Miracle brand pieces.

 If you are buying jewelry as a gift, you may want to keep in mind that sterling, like pewter, looks best on people of dark hair, and skin with blue tones.
 Silver wearers tend to wear clothing that is black, white, deep blue, purple or other clear, deep colors.
 Our sterling is 92.5% silver, by the way.
+Gold looks best on people with light or reddish hair and fair skin; gold wearers tend to wear clothing that is green, brown, yellow, orange and various pale colors.

 One other gift-giving piece of advice: if you give a piece of jewelry that is similar to what he/she currently wears, the recipient will probably wear your gift.
 If you give jewelry that is different, it will probably not be worn.